 World Food Day: Biotech can ensure no one is left behind

-Sunday is World Food Day, the day to commemorate the founding of the United Nations’ Food and Agriculture Organization (FAO).
-This year’s theme is Leave NO ONE Behind, meaning we must ensure everyone has access to enough high-quality, nutrient-dense food.
+World Food Day 2022 focused on leaving no one behind when it comes to access to nutritious food.
+The 2022 theme is Leave NO ONE Behind, meaning we must ensure everyone has access to enough high-quality, nutrient-dense food.

 In 2021, there were 828 million hungry people around the world, an increase of 46 million since 2020 and an increase of 150 million since the COVID-19 pandemic began.